usfca-pllab/uncrustable/doc/user-guide.md

 ```
 Program typechecks and is sucessful, evaluates and the input is accepted, and prints DFA.

-The two states with their names are printed first, to help with understanding what the
+All states are printed with their names first, to help with understanding what the
 states represent.
+The accepting state(s) is/are wrapped in tripple parentheses.

 Following, the transitions the the states are printed:

 q0 --0--> q1 : translates to when '0' is run on the program, the state changes from q0(("ends_with_zero = false")) to q1((("ends_with_zero = true")))